klyw1998/LiangyaweiKuang/index.md

 ---
 title: 'Liangyawei Kuang'
-description: Here is 匡梁亚伟!
+description: This is my personal academic webpage.
 ---

 ## About Me
 I am a postgraduate researcher at [HKUST](https://hkust.edu.hk/) who focuses on the intersection of multi-agent systems, reinforcement learning, game theory, robotics, vision, and machine learning to develop algorithms and techniques that can endow machines with the ability to autonomously acquire the skills for executing complex tasks.
 In particular, I am interested in how learning can be used to acquire complex behavioral skills, to endow machines with greater autonomy and intelligence. (lol, this paragraph is plagiarizing a Berkeley superstar, [Sergey Levine](http://people.eecs.berkeley.edu/~svlevine/)'s intro :D)

-Besides this webpage, my personal website is at [deadsecond.com](https://www.deadsecond.com).
+Besides this academic webpage, my personal website is at [deadsecond.com](https://www.deadsecond.com).

 ## Education
 - The Hong Kong University of Science and Technology (Guangzhou) (2021 - present), MPhil in Robotics and Autonomous Systems, supervised by Prof. [Fangzhen Lin](https://facultyprofiles.ust.hk/profiles.php?profile=fangzhen-lin-flin#researchinterest), Asst.
 Prof. [Jun Ma](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page?id=853) and Prof. [Ling Shi](https://facultyprofiles.ust.hk/profiles.php?profile=ling-shi-eesling);